laemD8/Arbitrum-Solidity-Dapp/README.md

 ## Overview

-This project serves as a hands-on guide for "Arbitrum Workshop Session 1," a collaborative initiative by the [Blockchain Acceleration Foundation (BAF)](https://twitter.com/TheBAFNetwork) and [Arbitrum](https://twitter.com/arbitrum).
-In this workshop, we aim to explore the creation of a decentralized application using Arbitrum's cutting-edge technology.
-This guide represents a harmonious blend of Arbitrum's technology and BAF's commitment to advancing Web3 adoption on a global scale.
-Participants will gain insights into Ethereum scalability, smart contract development, and the practical implementation of blockchain solutions.
-This workshop acts as a launching pad for individuals eager to explore the vast possibilities and contribute to the evolving landscape of blockchain technology.
+This project serves as a practical guide for "Arbitrum Workshop Session 1," a collaborative initiative between the [Blockchain Acceleration Foundation (BAF)](https://twitter.com/TheBAFNetwork) and [Arbitrum](https://twitter.com/arbitrum).
+The workshop focuses on exploring the development of decentralized applications using Arbitrum's technology.
+This guide offers an integration of Arbitrum's technology with BAF's dedication to promoting Web3 adoption globally.
+Participants will gain valuable insights into Ethereum scalability, smart contract development, and the real-world application of blockchain solutions.
+The workshop provides an opportunity for individuals interested in exploring the potential of blockchain technology and contributing to its ongoing evolution.

 ## Getting Started